earthlab/earthlab.github.io/_posts/courses/intermediate-earth-data-science-textbook/05-multi-spectral-remote-sensing-python/landsat/2020-03-02-landsat-multispectral-03-replace-na-values-in-raster-with-different-raster.md

 ---
 layout: single
 title: "How to Replace Raster Cell Values with Values from A Different Raster Data Set in Python"
-excerpt: "Most remote sensing data sets contain no data values represented as nan or none in Python.
-This normally represents pixels that contain invalid data.
+excerpt: "Most remote sensing data sets contain no data values that represent pixels that contain invalid data.
 Learn how to handle no data values in Python for better raster processing."
 authors: ['Leah Wasser']
 dateCreated: 2017-03-01
-modified: 2020-02-17
+modified: 2020-03-03
 category: [courses]
 class-lesson: ['multispectral-remote-sensing-data-python-landsat']
 permalink: /courses/use-data-open-source-python/multispectral-remote-sensing/landsat-in-Python/replace-raster-cell-values-in-remote-sensing-images-in-python/